Creating and Running Symfony Projects

 via the@Route("/")

 annotation.
-When the root path is accessed, this method returns an HTTP response containing "Hello ServBay and Symfony!".
+Visiting the root path will return an HTTP response containing "Hello ServBay and Symfony!".

 Accessing the Website

-Open your web browser and visit the domain you configured in ServBay: https://servbay-symfony-test.local
+Now, open your web browser and visit your configured ServBay domain, https://servbay-symfony-test.local

 .
-If everything is set up correctly, you should see the following output:
+If everything is set up correctly, you’ll see the following output:

 Hello ServBay and Symfony!